These are the smartwatches that support Google Pay 2024

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-While all of these Android smartwatches that support Google Pay are excellent picks, there are a few we recommend above the rest.
+While all these Android smartwatches that support Google Wallet are excellent picks, there are a few we recommend above the rest.
 First, you'll need to decide whether you're more concerned about the features or the physical design.
 The good news is many of these options do an amazing job of combining the two.

 College IDs sitting next to an Android phone with the Google Wallet app logo